A More Perfect Union

 Because we no longer have to go through raw pointers, we have the option of

-using checked square-bracket indexing; in this case, i
+using checked square-bracket indexing; in this case, i is clearly in bounds

 because of how the loop is structured, so actual runtime bounds checks are